IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 (x) false

 [explanation]
 False.
-Using Promises in NodeJS, it is possible for your function to return while waiting for the result of the Promise.
+Using promises in Node.js, it is possible for your function to return while waiting for the result of the promise.
 [explanation]

 ---